solana

 spl-token create-token --decimals 9

-The CLI will print the new mint address.
-Save it — you'll need it for subsequent steps.
+The CLI will print a mint address.
+Save it.

 spl-token create-account <MINT_ADDRESS>